In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Stop Wasting Time on Servers

-Cloudways handle server management for you so you can focus on creating great apps and keeping your clients happy.
+Cloudways handles server management for you so you can focus on creating great apps and keeping your clients happy.

-Create a User Entity in Symfony:
+Create a User Entity in Symfony

 $ php bin/console generate:doctrine:entity

 This command will open entity creator and ask for your entity name.
-You must enter entity with application bundle like AppBundle:User.
+You must enter an entity with an application bundle like AppBundle:User.
 It will ask about annotation now.
-Just hit enter and one by one enter your entity fields of name and role.
-Id is created by default.
+Just hit enter, and one by one, enter your entity fields of name and role.
+Id is created by default. Â

 $ php bin/console doctrine:schema:update --force